Video: Sarah Hyland & Orville Peck Announce the 2025 Drama League Award Nominations

+The 91st annual Drama League Awards will be held on Friday, May 16.

-Stage and screen actress Sarah Hyland and award-winning country music star Orville Peck will co-host the 2025 Drama League Awards Nominations announcement on Tuesday, April 22, 2025.
-The announcement, held at Lincoln Center’s New York Public Library for the Performing Arts, will be live streamed right here at BroadwayWorld at 11am ET.
-Check back to watch live!
+Stage and screen actress Sarah Hyland and award-winning country music star Orville Peck just co-hosted the 2025 Drama League Awards Nominations announcement from Lincoln Center’s New York Public Library for the Performing Arts.
+Watch the announcement here!

 Drama League Award nominations will be bestowed in the following categories, honoring Broadway and Off-Broadway artists of the 2024-25 season: Distinguished Performance Award , Outstanding Production of a Play, Outstanding Production of a Musical, Outstanding Revival of a Play, Outstanding Revival of a Musical, Outstanding Direction of a Play, Outstanding Direction of a Musical.